webiny/docs.webiny.com/docs/guides/headless-gatsby-tutorial.md

 import { graphql } from 'gatsby'
 import Layout from "../components/layout"

+// Implement a custom parser or use one from the community: `webiny-richtext-serializer` function parseRichTextDataAsHTML(data) { ... }

 // The IndexPage component that renders our blog posts const IndexPage = ({data}) => {
   // GraphQL queried data is automatically inserted into the `data` parameter used below